-Ten years after the inception of bitcoin, crypto, and blockchain technologies are fuelling some of the most exciting innovations around the world shepherding in the next generation of developers, startups, collaborations, consortia, enterprise initiatives, and professional service providers; drawing attention from regulators and triggering government engagement.
+Ten years after the inception of bitcoin, crypto and blockchain technologies are fuelling some of the most exciting innovations around the world shepherding in the next generation of developers, startups, collaborations, consortia, enterprise initiatives, and professional service providers; drawing attention from regulators and triggering government engagement.

-BLOCKFORUM draws on years of engagement in the Canadian and international crypto and blockchain communities in support of sustainable ecosystem build-outs, networking and knowledge share: Bitcoin Alliance of Canada, Blockchain Association of Canada and the BC Blockchain Forum.
+DIGITALFUTURES.B.U.I.L.D. draws on years of engagement in the Canadian and international crypto and blockchain communities in support of sustainable ecosystem build-outs, networking and knowledge share: Bitcoin Alliance of Canada, Blockchain Association of Canada and the BC Blockchain Forum.

 More recently, a number of jurisdictions have taken the lead and are setting the example for progressive, innovation-friendly regulation and supporting ecosystem buildouts that are already innovatively leveraging their leading regulation and financial hub status to build out their financial and blockchain technology ecosystem with supporting legislation.

-The landscape has evolved to where there are thousands of coins/tokens offered by individuals, groups, countries, and retailers – to provide an exchange of value or to provide rewards to an underlying base of users/customers/citizens not to mention denominating coins/tokens to represent other stores of value such as contracts, physical goods (tokenized assets), digital identity, digital services, shares (tokenized securities), gold bullion, etc. And then there is also crowdfunding, gifting, brand promotions, etc. promising growth opportunities and access to second markets globally.
+The landscape has evolved to where there are thousands of coins/tokens offered by individuals, groups, countries and retailers – to provide an exchange of value or to provide rewards to an underlying base of users/customers/citizens not to mention denominating coins/tokens to represent other stores of value such as contracts, physical goods (tokenized assets), digital identity, digital services, shares (tokenized securities), gold bullion, etc. And then there is also crowdfunding, gifting, brand promotions, etc. promising growth opportunities and access to second markets globally.

 Why is crypto and blockchain attracting all this interest?
 If you talk to the community it’s clear, there is a belief that blockchain and digital currency startups will be the next wave of googles, ubers, airbnbs, and facebooks.
 But for as many unicorn-making aspirations that there have been to date, there are countless zombie-startups who simply never got out of the starting block or failed over the last year.
-Yet, even more, are entering this space adding further opportunities, risk, and complexity.
+Yet even more are entering this space adding further opportunities, risk and complexity.

 Regulators are scratching their collective heads harder than ever figuring next steps and how to support innovation, investment, and adoption of digital currencies and blockchain (distributed ledger) technologies in Canada and elsewhere.

 There is still much work to do around merchant adoption, friendlier user experience, regulatory clarification, the opening of bank accounts for crypto startups and trading accounts around the world.
-And closing the gap between innovation and regulatory roadblocks (who have legitimate concerns around compliance, consumer protection, KYC, AML, anti-terrorism, cybersecurity – the list goes on).
+And closing the gap between innovation and regulatory roadblocks (who have legitimate concerns around compliance, consumer protection, KYC, AML, ant-terrorism, the list goes on).
 Or banks threatened when they have to comply but seeing startups straying into their turf while challenging regulatory hurdles or attempting to leapfrog it.